 We missed the turtles laying eggs by two days during our most recent visit.
 However, we did get to see babies hatch and walk to the ocean.
-Most tour companies will tell you there is no point going when the adult turtles aren’t there, but we insisted because even seeing the babies is a great expereince too!
+Most tour companies will tell you there is no point going when the adult turtles aren’t there, but we insisted because even seeing the babies is a great experience too!

-There are lots of tour companies in town that sell the group tours to Ostional Beach for $60 USD per person.
+There are lots of tour companies in town that sell group tours to Ostional Beach for $60 USD per person.
 However, these tours pretty much only include transport to and from the beach.
 If this is what you want to do, book when you arrive.

 4. Coffee and brunch at Destiny Cafe